12 Types of Mobile Testing With Real-life Examples (2022 Updated)

-Compatibility testing is done to ensure that your mobile app is working and is compatible on all the different types of mobile devices that you aim to support.
+Compatibility testing ensures whether the mobile app is working and compatible with all the different types of mobile devices you aim to support.
 This testing is crucial to ensure standard usage and performance of your app on various devices, operating systems, hardware, browsers, and their different versions.

-Compatibility testing is performed on a range of probable environments which includes-
+Compatibility testing performs on a range of probable environments, including:

 - Operating Systems- Windows, iOS, Android, etc.